 When Does Birds of Prey Open?

 The DCEU film hits theatres on February 7, 2020.
 While February was once a no-fly zone for films like this, things have changed.
 DEADPOOL was a smashing success when it opened in February 2016, for example.
-And the 2020 date is just a week before the proposed release date for the next JAMES BOND film.
-So, the DC characters will have some high-class competition at the box office.
+BLACK PANTHER also dominated for Marvel Studios in February 2018.
+There’s no bad time to open a blockbuster anymore.

 Is There a Birds of Prey Trailer?